 WA Primary Health Alliance (WAPHA) provides licenses for the CAT Plus suite of data tools at no cost to general practices across Western Australia under a data sharing agreement.

 Sharing your de-identified patient data with WAPHA allows us to provide your practice with access to quality data extraction and analysis that can assist you with accurately recording patient information and better understanding your patient population.
 It also helps WAPHA to commission the right kind of services where they are needed the most, to support you and your patients.
+For more information, you can read our fact sheet about securely sharing your data with WAPHA.

-Contact the Practice Assist Help Desk for further information about how to make the most out of your practice data, or request a Practice Support Visit from our team.
+Contact the Practice Assist Help Desk for further information about how to make the most out of your practice data, or request a Practice Support Visit from our team

 2-5/7 Tanunda Drive